 Not only has the COVID-19 pandemic thrown a wrench into our everyday lives, but its impact will also be felt by many as they file their 2020 tax returns next year.
 Unemployment, freelancing/gig-workers and the many federal stimulus payments will present challenges to millions of Americans when it comes to the 2020-21 tax filing season.
 So take the time before the end of this year to figure out where you land financially by planning ahead for some of the issues you may face when filing your tax return.
-With that in mind here are some of the key things to consider as we head toward the end of 2020.
+With that in mind here are some of the key things to consider as we head toward the end of the year.

 Economic Impact Payments (a.k.a stimulus checks)